Posted on : December 28, 2018 by Clinic One on Uncategorized

 - Adults with chronic medical conditions like heart disease, asthma, diabetes, etc.

 Details of the Pneumonia Vaccine we offer at Clinic One Kathmandu

 Brand name of our Pneumonia vaccine

 Prevenar 13, Prefilled syringe

-For active immunization for the prevention of pneumonia in infants and children from 2 months to 5 years of age and in adults of 50 years and older age group.
+For active immunization for pneumonia prevention in infants and children from ages 2 months to 5 years, and adults 50 years of age and older.

 For infants (more than 6 weeks), the recommended immunization of Prevenar 13 consists of three doses of 0.5ml each, at approximately 2 months interval, followed by a fourth dose